smartparam/smartparam.github.io/getting-started.md

 ## Defining parameter

 Create **param** directory in classpath root (in Maven projects preferably in *other sources*).
 This will be the root directory for classpath-based repository.
-To define new parameter, simply create new **.csv** file.
-Sample content of *customerDiscount.csv*:
+To define new parameter, simply create new **.param** file.
+Sample content of *customerDiscount.param*:

 ```
 {